codewithgen/nifty-calculator/README.md

 ## What I learn

-In this project, I used a lot this statements.
+In this project, I used a lot 'this' statements.
 I have a basic understand of how that can be used and applied.